-If selected for an award, payments will be made semi-annually to the sponsoring institution, which will be responsible for disbursing funds to the LRF Scholar.
-If the Scholar leaves the sponsoring institution, the grant will be transferred to the Scholar's new Institution or payments will be ended early if the Scholar moves to a non-eligible institution or is otherwise unable to continue their research project and/or participation in LSRMP activities.
-The institution and/or mentor cannot transfer LRF Grant funds to a different researcher if the original recipient becomes ineligible or unavailable.
+If selected for an award, payments will be made semi-annually to the sponsoring institution, which will be responsible for disbursing funds to the LSRMP Scholar.
+If the grantee leaves the sponsoring institution, the grant will be transferred to the Scholar's new Institution or payments will be ended early if the Scholar moves to a non-eligible institution or is otherwise unable to continue their research project and/or participation in LSRMP activities.
+The institution and/or mentor cannot transfer Lymphoma Research Foundation Grant funds to a different researcher if the original recipient becomes ineligible or unavailable.

-All LRF applications, application evaluations, and priority scores are considered confidential and are made available only to the SAB, the Board of Directors (BOD), LRF and Proposal Central administrative staff, and other LRF representatives involved in the application process.
+All Lymphoma Research Foundation applications, application evaluations, and priority scores are considered confidential and are made available only to the SAB, the Board of Directors (BOD), Foundation and Proposal Central administrative staff, and other Foundation representatives involved in the application process.
 Applications discussed during the final round of review may receive some feedback from the committee with their response letter, however, full critiques of applications, scores, and rankings are not made available to applicants.
-Although LRF and Proposal Central endeavor to protect the confidentiality of proposal and evaluation materials, confidentiality cannot be guaranteed.
+Although the Lymphoma Research Foundation and Proposal Central endeavor to protect the confidentiality of proposal and evaluation materials, confidentiality cannot be guaranteed.